 Thank you for taking the time to answer this email.

 It’s evident that in this reconnecting with old clients email template, you’re not trying to pitch your service again; instead, you’re reminding them about the previous communication they didn’t respond to.

-You can use more fun, engaging templates, just like what Urban Outfitters did in their Y/N email.
+You can use more fun, engaging templates, just like what Urban Outfitters did in their break up process.
 They build their yes/no question in a messenger template and make it look like a chat between friends.

 Ideally, this email should be the last one you send.
 However, the email should be short, straightforward, and clear, indicating the sender’s desire not to disturb the recipient.

 You need to give your old clients a compelling reason to return.
 You must give something of value, such as access to content that the receiver would love, coupons, a recommendation, a gift, a certificate, and so on.